Tannybuoy/CovApp/README.md

 Features:
 - Email login has been provided - Signin/SignUp/SignOut
 - Use your phone camera for uploading the image of your vaccine card
-- Enter the Country of vacicnation by searching through the list
+- Enter the Country of vaccination by searching through the list
 - Next, enter the pharmacy/community centre/hospital you got vaccinated at
 - Which vaccine did you take?
 Enter the name.
 - Also enter information about when you got vaccinated.